 Dropbox isn’t designed in the same way as Google and Amazon photos – it’s more business-minded.
 This is important to consider when choosing the best online photo storage platform for you.

-It may feel a bit more fiddly and complicated at the start if you’re used to using mobile apps a lot.
-But if you’ve used cloud based storage in businesses before then Dropbox may be second nature to you.
+It may feel awkward and complicated at the start if you’re used to using mobile apps a lot.
+But if you’ve used cloud-based storage in businesses before then Dropbox may be second nature to you.

 We’ve looked at paid storage options but are there any free cloud storage?
 Where are the free online photo storage sites you ask?
 Is there a free photo storage app?

-Either way, have a look at this genuinely free cloud storage platform outside of setting up websites, uploading to Flickr or creating a Google/Amazon account (if none of those is your kind of thing).
+Either way, have a look at these 2 genuinely free cloud storage platforms outside of setting up websites, uploading to Flickr or creating a Google/Amazon account (if none of those is your kind of thing).